 Although it’s a rather small region, there are all kinds of diversity going on.
 First of all, it’s exceptionally diverse geographically, being squeezed between the Black Sea and the Caspian Sea and crossed by the Caucasus Mountains.

-Additionally, there are also fertile valleys and wine regions, as well as seaside resorts in the Caucasian Riviera.
+Additionally, there are also fertile valleys and wine regions, and seaside resorts in the Caucasian Riviera.

 The Caucasus is also immensely diverse in terms of languages.
 It’s one of the most linguistically different and complex regions on Earth.
 More than three major language families are present, including Indo-European, Turkic, and Semitic.
 Each of those has numerous regional languages and dialects.

-The lingua franca in the Caucasus is Russian, but you’ll undoubtedly find plenty of English-speaking people in the major tourist destinations listed later in Caucasus travel blog post as well.
+The lingua franca in the Caucasus is Russian.
+Still, you’ll undoubtedly find plenty of English-speaking people in the major tourist destinations listed later in the Caucasus travel blog post as well.

 In this part of Russia alone, there’s Dagestan, Chechnya, Ingushetia, Krasnodar Krai, and Stavropol Krai, among several others.
 Three regions specifically currently claim their independence, although only a few other countries recognize them.
 They are South Ossetia, Artsakh, and Abkhazia.